Maximilian-Winter/mingus/docs/SEMANTIC_ANALYSIS.md

 2. Remaining base class names are treated as implemented interfaces.
 3. Visit fields (appended to both `fields` and `allFields`).
 4. Visit or auto-generate constructor and destructor.
+5. Visit copy constructor if present (`node.copyConstructor`): when the `ConstructorDeclaration` has `isCopyConstructor=true`, the constructor symbol gets `isCopyConstructor=true` and is stored on `ClassSymbol::copyConstructor`.
+6. Visit move constructor if present (`node.moveConstructor`): when `isMoveConstructor=true`, the constructor symbol gets `isMoveConstructor=true` and is stored on `ClassSymbol::moveConstructor`.
-5. Visit methods and operators.
+7. Visit methods and operators.
-6. Call `buildVtable(classSym)` after all members are registered.
+8. Call `buildVtable(classSym)` after all members are registered.

 **Enums:**